Tony450/AutoArchInstaller/README.md

 - The first usage on the software-install script allows you to log both the standard and the error output to a single file, while the second usage allows you to log each output to a different file.
 - Shared folders will be located in /mnt/hgfs directory.
 - The troubleshooting-install script must be run after a restart, otherwise it won't work.
+- It is recommended to deactivate the sleep mode and the lock screen options to avoid problems during the installation process.
+- Sometimes the names of the packages can change or they are not available anymore (those from AUR and those from the official repositories as well).
+Therefore, it is recommended to test the scripts on a virtual machine first and analyze deeply all the logs to check whether there are errors or not.
+- Initialize the nvidia_drivers variable with `true` or with `"true"` to install the drivers required by Nvidia GPUs.
+If you have a different graphics card than me, the driver that I am installing may not be appropriate for you, therefore, I suggest you to investigate what driver you need exactly depending on what graphics card you have and then modify the Nvidia drivers section according to your needs.
+If you don't want to install these drivers, initialize the variable with `false` or with `"false"`.

 ## Commands to be run